-4. Exemptions and/or Variances Should be Considered by Drafters of the Measure to Avoid Unintended Hardships and Consequences.
+4. Additional Exemptions and/or Variances Should be Considered by Drafters of the Measure to Avoid Unintended Hardships and Consequences.

-At the very least, exemptions to, or variances from the proposed moratorium should be established and included to allow, for example, activity which may benefit the public, and activity that when completely precluded by the measure, may result in unintended negative consequences (as discussed above), or severe hardship.
+While some exceptions to the proposed moratorium have now been included in the draft ordinance, some are insufficient to dispel the concerns of land owners.
+Other, additional exemptions should also be considered and added to allow, for example, activity which may benefit the public, and activity that when completely precluded by the measure, may result in unintended negative consequences (as discussed above), or severe hardship.

-Moratoria laws often contain such mechanisms that allow automatic exception, or application for relief from the moratorium.
+Moratoria laws routinely contain such mechanisms that allow automatic exception, or application for relief from the moratorium.
 Drafters of the proposed ordinance must in said case, identify these exemptions as well as establish terms and procedures, and create standards and criteria for the application and issuance of variances.